Custom arrows for Summary Block Carousels in Squarespace

 Not bad, right?

-You can continue tweaking the span container we used and add a background color or border if you want, or just mark the modification as done and go about your day!
+You can continue tweaking the span container we used and add a background color, a border, or just mark the modification as done and go about your day!

 In any case, I hope you found this helpful.